leziollc/swat-app/README.md

 # FastAPI Example for Databricks Apps

-This is a sample FastAPI application that demonstrates how API-based applications can be deployed on Databricks Apps runtime.
+This is a FastAPI application that demonstrates how API-based applications can be deployed on Databricks Apps runtime.
-The sample application is headless and intended to be used with bearer token authentication (OAuth2).
+The application is headless and intended to be used with bearer token authentication (OAuth2).

 Please refer to [Databricks authorization methods](https://docs.databricks.com/aws/en/dev-tools/auth/#databricks-authorization-methods) to obtain an OAuth token appropriately.

 ## API Endpoints

-The sample application provides the following API endpoints:
+The application provides the following API endpoints:

 #### API v1
 - `/api/v1/healthcheck` - Returns a response to validate the health of the application